-Sing a song of summer, with live music concerts and music festivals in the Sonoma Wine Country region of the San Francisco Bay Area.
-Enjoy Broadway Under the Stars in Jack London State Park, wine festivals, Fourth of July Fireworks at the Green Music Center, plaza concerts, farmers' markets and much more.
+Sing a song of summer, with so many live music concerts and music festivals taking place this season in the Sonoma Wine Country region of the San Francisco Bay Area.
+Enjoy Broadway Under the Stars in Jack London State Park, wine festivals, Fourth of July Fireworks at the Green Music Center, plaza concerts, and much more.

-Yet that’s just one grand affair, amid an array of al fresco concerts playing in Sonoma County this summer of 2017.
-Take in the spectacular weather of long warm days and cool nights, and make plans to get your groove on at music festivals, rock-n-roll parties, and tastes of uncommon favorites like zydeco and Mexican pop.
+Take in the spectacular weather of long warm days and cool nights, and make plans to get your groove on at local music festivals, rock-n-roll parties, and tastes of uncommon favorites like zydeco and Mexican pop.

-Broadway Under the Stars, Jack London State Park
+Broadway Under the Stars, Jack London State Historic Park in Sonoma

 Tuesdays in the Plaza Concerts, Healdsburg